-Federal contracting is an excellent way for businesses to open up a new stream of revenue.
-That's because as a customer, the federal government is one who:
+Federal contracting is an excellent way for businesses to open a new revenue stream.
+That's because, as a customer, the federal government is one who:

 - Actively looks to work with small businesses

 - Is guaranteed to have the funds to pay you

 - Wants to build long-term working relationships with reliable vendors

 So how do you even approach working with the world's largest buyer of goods and services?